Trapped in a snow storm, Patrick Brannan survived for three days in his Northstar pop-up camper. He had already won the truck camper lottery.

 When the camper is on the truck they rest lightly on the sides of the truck bed.
-This widens the narrow base of truck campers from the three or so feet needed to fit between the wheel wells to almost five feet at the edge of the truck bed sides.
-T his almost completely eliminates any independent rocking of the camper inside the truck bed.
+This widens the narrow base of truck campers from the three-feet needed to fit between the wheel wells to almost five-feet at the edge of the truck bed sides.
+This almost completely eliminates any independent rocking of the camper inside the truck bed.

 Patrick’s Truck Camper Rig

-Truck: 1994 Mazda B4000 (Ford Ranger), regular cab, single rear wheel, short bed, gas, 4×4
+Truck: 1994 Mazda B4000, regular cab, single rear wheel, short bed, gas, 4×4

 Camper: 2000 Northstar TC700